isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

       wikip.pathway),
     --
-    -- Next we transform resulting table using the ARRAY_AGG function -- to create a list of mutated genes for each case --
+    -- Next we transform resulting table using the ARRAY_AGG function -- to create a list of pathways for each case, where each pathway -- contains at least one mutated gene.
+    --
     arrayPath AS (
     SELECT